L-39 Albatros - T-shirt

 Hawker Typhoon Designed by Sydney Camm, the Typhoon entered service in 1941 with the intention of replacing the Hurricane, but with various problems its continued service was doubtful.
 Later in the war the aircraft found its true role when up against the Luftwaffe's FW 190 and when armed with 20mm Hispano auto cannons it became a formidable ground attack aircraft.

-Hawker Tempest - T-shirt
+Hawker Sea Fury - T-shirt

-Hawker Tempest - T-shirt $27.00
+Hawker Sea Fury - T-shirt $27.00

 Halifax - T-shirt